-PASSING CRITERIA: Every student has to have an aggregate score of minimum 50% marks of both the internal and University (external) Examination of 100 % marks in theory and practical examination combined together to pass in the University Examination.
-But, the student has to score minimum 40% of marks separately in individual theory papers and practical in the University Examination to be declared PASS in the said examination.
+PASSING CRITERIA: Every student has to have an aggregate score of minimum 50% marks of both the internal and University (external) Examination of 100 % marks in theory and practical examination combined together to be declared pass in the University Examination.
+But, the student has to score minimum 40% of marks separately in individual theory papers and practical in the University Examination to PASS in the said examination.

-If a candidate fails in aggregate of theory and practical then he/she shall be declared as fail.
+If a candidate fails to score minimum 50% in either aggregate of theory and practical or minimum 40% of marks separately in individual theory papers and practical in the University Examination then he/she shall be declared as fail.
 A candidate will have to reappear in the whole examination including all theory papers and practical/s during the supplementary examination; however he/she will be allowed to proceed to Next semester.